Looking for an Italy itinerary for 8 days? This is my experience in Italy traveling on a budget.

 - Ponte Vecchio – A medieval stone bridge that is the only one that escaped bombing by the Germans in WW2.

 - Piazzale Michelangelo – Make your way here for a picturesque sunrise or sunset view over the city.

 Where to eat in Florence

 - Trattoria Il Contadino (Via Palazzuolo, 69/71r, 50123 Firenze FI, Italy) – Trattoria da Giorgio had a long line for dinner, so we walked 2 minutes down and ended up going to this restaurant.
-It also has a fixed price menu.
-Lunch is 10 euros for 1 course, 12 euros for 2 (also including a side dish and wine or a soft drink).
-Dinner is 14 euro for 2 courses a side dish, and a bottle of water (1 euro extra for 1/4 liter of wine or a soft drink).
+It also has a fixed-price menu.
+Lunch is 10 euros for 1 course, and 12 euros for 2 (also including a side dish and wine or a soft drink).
+Dinner is 14 euros for 2 courses a side dish, and a bottle of water (1 euro extra for 1/4 liter of wine or a soft drink).